angular-schule/angular-cli-ghpages/README.md

 The command includes dotfiles by default (e.g. `.htaccess` will be committed).
 With `--no-dotfiles` files starting with `.` are ignored.

-**Hint:**
-This is super useful if you want to publish a `.nojekyll` file.
+#### --no-notfound <a name="no-notfound"></a>

+- **optional**
+- Default: `404.html` file is created (boolean `true`)
+- Example:
+  - `ng deploy` – A `404.html` file is created by default.
+  - `ng deploy --no-notfound` – No `404.html` file is created.

+By default a `404.html` file is created, because this is the only known workaround to avoid 404 error messages on GitHub Pages.
+For Cloudflare Pages we highly recommend to disable the `404.html` file by setting this switch to true! see [#178](https://github.com/angular-schule/angular-cli-ghpages/issues/178)

+#### --no-nojekyll <a name="no-nojekyll"></a>

+- **optional**
+- Default: `.nojekyll` file is created (boolean `true`)
+- Example:
+  - `ng deploy` – A `.nojekyll` file is created by default.
+  - `ng deploy --no-nojekyll` – No `.nojekyll` file is created.

+By default a `.nojekyll` file is created, because we assume you don't want to compile the build again with Jekyll.

+**Explanation:**
-Create such a file in the root of your pages repo to bypass the Jekyll static site generator on GitHub Pages.
+By creating such a file in the root of your pages repo, you will bypass the Jekyll static site generator on GitHub Pages.
 Static content is still delivered – even without Jekyll.
+But now the deployment will be a bit faster.
-This should only be necessary if your site uses files or directories that start with **\_underscores** since Jekyll considers these to be special resources and does not copy them to the final site.
+This is also necessary if your site uses files or directories that start with **\_underscores** since Jekyll considers these to be special resources and does not copy them to the final site.
-→ Or just don't use underscores!
+The same applies to `.txt` files in your assets folder: They will just disappear if Jekyll processes the build. see [#160](https://github.com/angular-schule/angular-cli-ghpages/issues/160)

 #### --cname <a name="cname"></a>